Predictive Maintenance (PdM)

 What are the typical capabilities of Predictive Maintenance?

-Some of the main capabilities are; accurate data ingestion, communication of data in near real time (requirements can differ from real time to daily), conversion of data into algorithms that provide input to guide decisions in a reasonable lead time.
-Other capabilities include amount of historical data, cleanliness of data, ingestion of new data, legacy footprint in regards to legacy protocols for data communication, data analysis location
+Some of the main capabilities are; accurate data ingestion, communication of data in near real-time (requirements can differ from real-time to daily), conversion of data into algorithms that provide input to guide decisions in reasonable lead time.
+Other capabilities include the amount of historical data, cleanliness of data, ingestion of new data, legacy footprint in regards to legacy protocols for data communication, data analysis location

 Where is the “edge” of the Predictive Maintenance solution deployed?

-A wide array of field assets - any high value equipment that has a high downtime cost either due to loss or productivity or a resulting bottlenecks.
+A wide array of field assets - any high-value equipment that has a high downtime cost either due to loss or productivity or a resulting bottleneck.
 Applicable to assets ranging from medical diagnostic equipment to agriculture equipment, to wind turbines.